michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/daos.md

 Ensure voters who voted for a decision which was bad, pay.
 Ensure voters who voted for a decision which was great, earn

 ## Direct Democracy Approaches
-Actively contribute to Debating Clubs to collect ups and downs for approaches like [democracy.earth](https://democracy.earth/)
+Actively contribute to debating clubs to collect ups and downs for approaches like [democracy.earth](https://democracy.earth/)
-Visualize those ups and downs and come up with a well tempered synthesis
+Visualize those ups and downs and come up with a reasonable synthesis

+Personal hint: To leverage debating clubs to a high extend, you might ask the contributors to do one round with intentionally changed roles (the ones with a "pro perspective" shall dive into the "con perspective" & vice versa)